DiFronzo/blog.vfiles.no/content/posts/dbt-zero-to-hero.md

 Tests in dbt help you validate your data.
 You can write custom SQL tests or use built-in tests to ensure data quality and integrity.
 Common tests include checking for null values, uniqueness, and referential integrity.

 #### Documentation
 Documentation is an integral part of dbt.
-You can document your models, sources, and tests using YAML files. dbt also provides a web-based interface to view your documentation and understand your data lineage.
+You can document your models, sources, and tests using YAML files.
+Dbt also provides a web-based interface to view your documentation and understand your data lineage.

 #### Materializations
 Materializations determine how dbt will build your models in the data warehouse.
 Common materializations include views, tables, and incremental tables.
 Each has its own use case, depending on the size of your data and performance requirements.